cosmos/ibc/spec/ics-002-client-semantics/README.md

 Note that retrieval of past consensus states by height (as opposed to just the current consensus state) is convenient but not required.

+`queryChainConsensusState` MAY also return other data necessary to create clients, such as the "unbonding period" for certain proof-of-stake security models.
+This data MUST also be verified by the querying entity.

 ##### On-chain state queries

-ICS 2 itself defines a single function to query the state of a client by-identifier.
+This specification defines a single function to query the state of a client by-identifier.

 ```typescript
 function queryClientState(identifier: Identifier): ClientState {